sciencePeptideDeck

 • Tendons heal slowly because they have poor blood supply — peptides for tendon healing work partly by improving vascularization

-• TB-500 (Thymosin Beta-4) enhances cell migration and flexibility of new connective tissue, complementing BPC-157 perfectly
+• TB-500 (Thymosin Beta-4) enhances cell migration and flexibility of new connective tissue, complementing BPC-157

 • The BPC-157 + TB-500 stack is widely regarded as the gold standard protocol for tendon injuries

-• Timeline for meaningful improvement: 4–8 weeks, depending on injury severity
+• Timeline for meaningful improvement: 4–8 weeks, depending on injury severity and whether you're consistent

-Why Tendons Are Hard to Heal
+Why Tendons Are So Hard to Heal

 The fundamental problem with tendons is blood supply.
 Most tissues have rich capillary networks that deliver oxygen, nutrients, and the cellular machinery for repair.
 Tendons are fibrous, dense structures with minimal vascularity — especially in the "critical zone" of tendons like the Achilles (roughly 2–6cm above the heel), which is where most injuries occur and where healing is slowest.

 Without adequate blood flow, the healing cascade stalls.
-Fibroblasts (the cells that produce collagen) arrive slowly.
+Fibroblasts — the cells that produce collagen — arrive slowly.
 Inflammatory debris gets cleared slowly.
-New collagen is laid down in a disorganized fashion — which is why healed tendons are often weaker and less elastic than the original tissue, even after months of rehab.
+New collagen is laid down in a disorganized fashion, which is why healed tendons are often weaker and less elastic than the original tissue, even after months of rehab.

 How Peptides Speed Up Tendon Repair